crbaruta/web-development/typo3-appunti.md

 ## Custom content elements
 * [Custom content elements made easy - EXT: mask](https://typo3worx.eu/2016/11/typo3-custom-content-elements-made-easy/)
+  Mask is different from all solutions because it uses only native core functions.
+If you export the custom content elements with the extension „Mask exporter“ and install the result, you can throw away „mask“ and „mask_exporter“ and your custom content elements run smoothly just with the TYPO3 core!
+Furthermore it provides a nice backend module to create the custom content elements via drag and drop.
+Custom content elements are just one part.
+Additionally you can enrich backend layouts with content elements / fields.
 * [Custom Content Elements - best practise](https://www.slideshare.net/cpsitgmbh/cce-custom-content-elements-best-practice)
   how to configure and set up custom content elements using mask and mask_export.
 You will learn about best practice in storing your  configuration and templates in an own extension.
 You get an overview of all the feature the mask_export extension offers and what is the best way to customize even the export content.
 * [Mask export](https://packagist.org/packages/ichhabrecht/mask-export)